wangnuannuan/embarc_tools/README.md

 ```
 ### Before you begin
 embARC CLI uses the user directory `Users/xxx/.embarc_cli` to save global settings.
 When you use embARC CLI, it will create two files:
-1. `Users/xxx/.embarc_cli/osp.json` including information about root paths of embARC OSP source code.
+1. `Users/xxx/.embarc_cli/embarc.json` including information about root paths of embARC source code.
 2. `Users/xxx/.embarc_cli/global_config.json` including current global settings: `EMBARC_ROOT`,`TOOLCHAIN` and build configuration `BOARD`, `BD_VER` and `CUR_CORE`.
 ### Create a new application
 embARC CLI can create applications based on embARC Open Software Platform.
 A detailed command-specific help is available by using `embarc new --help`.

-When you create a new application, embARC CLI automatically imports the OSP from global settings if you haven't specify a OSP root path by `--osp_root`, if there is no `EMBARC_ROOT` in global settings, you need to input manually.
+When you create a new application, embARC CLI automatically imports the BSP from global settings if you haven't specify a BSP root path by `--bsp_root`, if there is no `EMBARC_ROOT` in global settings, you need to input manually.

 The arguments for `build` are: